brightprogrammer/starter-hugo-academic/content/post/solving-x3ero0s-crackme-the-hard-way/index.md

 * Function is just to mislead us and it does nothing.
 * Function is creating something and returning it's address (because it's returning 64bit variable).

 But as we see in the main function, the value returned by this function is acting as an array of uint64_t values.
-Whenver there is a uint64_t value, it can either be a pointer or an acutal value!
+Whenever there is a uint64_t value, it can either be a pointer or an acutal uint64_t value!
 Remember that!

 Let's take a look at the disassembly of this function :